Allow me to kick things off with a (perhaps embarrassing?) confession: The very thought of writing this piece seemed really intimidating to me.

 Tear Down Your Walls: Can You Prevent Your Defense Mechanisms?

 Remember, defense mechanisms are normal.
 And, when used occasionally, can actually help you.
-However, it’s when your defense mechanism becomes a repeated habit that you can sabotage yourself in the office.
+However, it’s when your defense mechanism becomes a repeated daily habit that you can sabotage yourself in the office.

 I won’t sugarcoat it—stopping yourself from relying on these defense mechanisms is uncomfortable and challenging.
 It requires that you do the one thing you were hoping to avoid: allowing yourself to be vulnerable.